 Note: Participating in Convocation and Commencement does NOT constitute conferral of a Columbia degree.
 (See degree requirements.)

-GSAS uses this registration information to send you important details regarding GSAS Convocation and to prepare materials for the event, including your required name card (see Step 5).
-Please register online by March 9, 2015.
+GSAS uses this registration information to send you important details regarding GSAS Convocation, to grant you access to the University Commencement ticketing system (see Step 4), and to prepare materials for the event such as your required name card (see Step 5).
+Students were asked to register online by March 9.
+If you missed the March 9 deadline, register online immediately to minimize delays in accommodating you for graduation events.

 Note: M.A. students who expect their degree to be conferred in October 2015 do not need to register for GSAS Convocation; for these students, GSAS will use the Participation Petition form (see Step 1) to collect the necessary information.

 Academic regalia is required to participate in the Convocation and Commencement ceremonies.
 Regalia may be obtained through the Columbia University Bookstore in Lerner Hall, 2922 Broadway, New York, NY 10027.
-For more information, call the Bookstore’s Regalia Hotline at (212) 854-6145.
+For more information, click here or call the Bookstore’s Regalia Hotline at (212) 854-6145.

 Ph.D. students: Doctoral regalia consists of a gown, hood, and velvet tam (cap).
-You should order your regalia by late March (date TBD) and pick up your order in early May (date TBD) at the Bookstore.
-There is an extra fee for orders received after the March deadline.
-If you prefer to have your regalia shipped to you, you must pay a shipping fee and place your order by late April (date TBD).
+You should order your regalia by March 30 and pick up your order starting May 7 at the Bookstore.
+There is a late fee for orders received after March 30.
+If you prefer to have your regalia shipped to you, you must pay a shipping fee and place your order by April 29.

 M.A. students: Master’s regalia consists of a cap, gown, and tassel.
 You may purchase regalia in the Bookstore up until the day of the Convocation ceremony.
-If you prefer to have your regalia shipped to you, you should place your order by late March (date TBD) to avoid a late fee, and you must also pay a shipping fee.
+If you prefer to have your regalia shipped to you, you should place your order by March 31 to avoid a late fee, and you must also pay a shipping fee.

 Military Honor Cords: Active-duty members or veterans of the U.S. Armed Forces are invited to wear a red, white, and blue honor cord in recognition of their service to our country.
 These cords will be provided by the University to any eligible graduate who requests one.
 To request a cord, please contact firstname.lastname@example.org by May 1.

-All students who wish to participate in University Commencement must register online by Friday, May 8 (registration will open in late March—please check back for the link).
+All students who wish to participate in University Commencement must register online at this link by Friday, May 8.
 Although tickets are not required for graduates wearing academic regalia, tickets are required for guests.
 GSAS students may reserve up to three guest tickets if they register by the deadline; you may either print your tickets or send them electronically to your guests.
+View a step-by-step guide for the Commencement ticketing system.

-Note: You can only access the online ticket reservation system once; consequently, you may wish to ensure that your guests' plans are finalized before reserving tickets.
+Note: You can only access the ticketing system once; consequently, you may wish to ensure that your guests' plans are finalized before reserving tickets.
 Please be considerate to your fellow graduates and reserve only the number of guest tickets that you intend to use.

 Name cards are required for GSAS Convocation; the reader will use your name card to announce your name as you cross the stage.
 If you wish, you may spell your name phonetically on the card to guide the reader’s pronunciation.
 Professional photographers will also use these name cards to correctly identify the student in each photograph.

-You may pick up your name card in person in Low Library (room TBD) starting May 1, Monday-Friday from 9:00 a.m.-5:00 p.m.
+You may pick up your name card in person in Low Library (room TBD) from May 11-15, 9:00 a.m.-5:00 p.m.
 If you are unable to pick it up in advance, or have forgotten or lost your name card, you may pick up a copy at the designated table in Lerner Hall on the day of Convocation.

 GSAS Convocation: Remember to bring your regalia and name card.
 If you do not have your name card, arrive early to pick up a copy at the designated table in Lerner Hall.
 No tickets are required for graduates or guests to attend Convocation.
 See the detailed schedule for M.A.
 Convocation and Ph.D.
 Convocation.